Warrington and Newton Railway: Grand Junction Railway

 In 1832 and 1833 the promoters of the Grand Junction Railway were considering their options.
 They wished to build a trunk railway connecting Birmingham with Liverpool and Manchester.
 If Liverpool was to be connected to the network further south, then the River Mersey would need to be crossed: the Warrington & Newton Railway could serve as the northern extremity if a crossing of the Mersey in Warrington were made.
 The proposed Grand Junction Railway would link Birmingham with the central point of the Liverpool and Manchester Railway at Newton Junction, and Liverpool and Manchester would thereby be joined with Birmingham.
 This compromise lengthened the distance by rail between Birmingham and the two Lancashire towns, but the greater convenience and economy was decisive, and the necessary authorising Act was secured on 6 May 1833.

 The directors of the W&NR saw that their railway was important for the Grand Junction Railway and by the end of 1833 they were demanding £125 for each £100 of stock as well as settlement of their debts of about £20,000.
 Negotiation reduced this to £114 6s a share, but the GJR directors expressed themselves disappointed at this unexpected difficulty.
 They now considered an alternative route, by-passing the W&NR to the west.
 Webster says that three inclined planes (on the W&NR) would be avoided by this means.
 In fact these "inclined planes" were not so steep as some: in describing the Grand Junction route, Whishaw says "In the ascending planes are included only two which have gradients under the first class [steeper gradients]; these are at Burton Wood and Newton Brook, both lying between Warrington and Newton; the former being 21 chains in length, and inclining at the rate of 1 in 209; and the latter having an inclination of 1 in 85, and extending for one mile."

 In February 1835 the W&NR agreed to sell their line for shares at par, with the GJR adopting their outstanding debt of about £22,000.
-The GJR undertook to pay the W&NR shareholders 4 per cent until their main line was open throughout: the purchase price was around £67,000, and the takeover was authorised by Act of 12 June 1835, effective from 1 January 1835.
+The GJR undertook to pay the W&NR shareholders 4 per cent until their main line was open throughout: the purchase price was around £67,000, and the takeover was authorised by the Warrington and Newton Railway Act 1835 (5 & 6 Will.
+4. c. viii) of 12 June 1835, effective from 1 January 1835.
 The GJR knew it would have to upgrade the permanent way on the W&NR for stronger materials appropriate for a main line railway.

 The Grand Junction Railway opened their line from Newton Junction to a temporary Birmingham station at Vauxhall on 4 July 1837.
 When the Grand Junction Railway line was completed to Warrington on 4 July 1837, the connection was made at Bank Quay and through trains used a station there.
 Dallam station was relegated to local passenger and goods use at that time.